Anaerobic (Sprinting & Lifting) Exercise

 Start low and go slow

-For me, that means start with 1unit and review.
-For Grace and Jude, that would be more like 0.5units.
+For me, that means starting with one 1unit and reviewing.
+For Grace and Jude, that would be more like 0.5 units.

 This requires some safe trial and error.